juniperover/apero-website/content/form/contact.md

 ---
 title: Contact
-name: Contact Us Form
+name: Contact Me Form
-description: "This template has a **contact-us** form built right in.
-All you need to do is add a valid recipient email address or form-id to the front matter of this form page and you're ready to receive submissions."
+description: "You can use the form at right to get in touch.
+This will go right to my email, but if you prefer to work in your own email client, you can instead click the envelope icon below."
-date: 2019-02-25T13:38:41-06:00
+date: 2021-08-08
 draft: false
 url: contact
 type: form